lasso-js/lasso-marko/README.md

 lasso-marko
 ===============

-Plugin for the [RaptorJS Optimizer](https://github.com/raptorjs/lasso) to support compilation and transport of [Marko](https://github.com/raptorjs/marko) template files.
+Plugin for the [Lasso.js](https://github.com/raptorjs/lasso) to support compilation and transport of [Marko](https://github.com/raptorjs/marko) template files.
 Templates are compiled using the [Marko](https://github.com/raptorjs/marko) compiler that produces a CommonJS module as output.

 # Usage